-Departments should be aware that an audit of government-owned and leased building is underway.
-Audit outcomes may demonstrate non-compliance which may need to be considered when making statements relating to compliance with the building and maintenance provisions of the Building Act 1993.
+Departments should be aware that an audit of government-owned and leased buildings has been undertaken.
+Audit outcomes that demonstrate non-compliance which may need to be considered when making statements relating to compliance with the building and maintenance provisions of the Building Act 1993.

-If your department or entity does not own or control any government buildings, you still need to include a statement to that effect, identifying that it is exempt from notifying its compliance with the building and maintenance provisions of the Act.
+If your department or entity does not own or control any government buildings, you still need to include a statement to that effect, identifying that it is exempt from notifying its compliance with the building and maintenance provisions of the Act